ACI Medical & Dental School

 Postsecondary institutions must outline specific policies and procedures within their annual security reports, including those related to disseminating timely warnings and emergency notifications, options for survivors of sexual assault, domestic violence, dating violence, and stalking, and campus crime reporting processes.

-Advantage Career Institute Medical and Dental School is one of the Premier Technical Schools in NJ
+ACI Medical and Dental School is one of the Premier Technical Schools in NJ

 ACI Medical and Dental School is an accredited post-secondary medical and dental school that offers three career-focused, in-demand programs in a short period of time:

 - Medical Assistant with Phlebotomy, EKG & Patient Care Technician

 - Dental Assistant with Dental Radiology

 - Medical & Dental Administrative Assistant with Electronic Health Records and Medical Billing & Coding

 We provide hands-on training in our fully-equipped clinical labs in a small classroom environment.
 Our unique, academic experience is comprised of collaborative admissions practices, high quality and challenging educational programs, and a comprehensive career